Maths Mutt HOME

 2. Count out the required number of decimal places to the right of the decimal point.

-4. Look at the number to the right of this:-
+4. Look at the digit immediately to the right.

 If it is 5 or more, increase your underlined digit by 1.